 4. Answer any questions you might have

 5. Work out a graduation plan, laying out which courses you should take until you graduate.
 The sequencing of courses is really important because of all of the prerequisites that exist for some of our courses, and the fact that we do not offer every course every semester, or even every year.
-Check out the handouts outside of Science 2003 for sample plans.

 6. Connect you with our SCAMS Facebook page where you can find professors and students sharing fun weather information and job opportunities